Vatican Museums and Sistine Chapel Skip-the-Line Afternoon Tour (2pm)

 Designed by Bramante, Michelangelo, Maderno and Bernini, St. Peter’s Basilica is the largest and brightest example of Renaissance architecture in the world.
 It is the biggest of the four Papal basilicas of Rome, and it’s the center of Catholicism and the symbol of the Vatican State.

-- The meeting point is at 2.15pm in Piazza del Risorgimento at the “Bar - Caffetteria L’Ottagono”, 400 metres from the nearest metro stop “Ottaviano”.
-Late arrivals will not be accommodated.
+- The meeting point is at Piazza del Risorgimento at the “Bar – Caffetteria L’Ottagono”, 400 metres from the nearest metro stop “Ottaviano” at 1.45pm

 - At the meeting point you will find our staff members in pink bibs with the I LOVE ROME logo, carrying pink flags.